flatironinstitute/baobzi/README.md

 ```bash
 gfortran -o fortran_example -I$BAOBZI_ROOT/share/baobzi/fortran fortran_example.f90 -lbaobzi
 ```

+## Environment
+Most control flow of Baobzi is handled through the input structure, but there is a single environment variable: `BAOBZI_ARCH`.
+This environment variable lets you manually set the instruction set used by the evaluation.
+There is usually no reason to use this, but in some cases, AVX2 will outperform AVX512, or you might want to do some testing on the impact of the instruction set.
+Valid values are (case-insensitive) `GENERIC`, `AVX`, `AVX2`, and `AVX512`.

 ## Including in your CMake project
 Here I've added a git submodule in extern/baobzi, and I build and link in the static library.